-Ducks, pigeons and swans are just some of the wildlife you'll find in the Botanic Gardens of South Australia.
-To our feathered friends the gardens are home – they provide a natural haven and a plentiful supply of natural food sources too.
+Birds, turtles and flying foxes are just some of the wildlife you'll find in the Botanic Gardens and Botanic Park.
+To our feathered, furred and shelled friends the gardens are home – they provide a natural haven and a plentiful supply of natural food sources.

 When you visit the gardens you will see signs dotted about the place asking that you do not feed the wildlife.
 This is for several reasons:

 The welfare of animals and birds that are attracted to, and become dependent on, artificial food sources is of real concern.
 Food fed to wildlife (like bread) almost always has low nutritional value and could potentially be harmful to the animal eating it.

 Allowing wild animals to hand feed regularly may also prevent their young from learning how to forage.